CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### General
  -  If a company does not move, it still has a movement/hazard phase.
 No cards are drawn based on the company's movement, and the only hazards that can be played on the company are creatures that can be keyed to the company's site and events.
  -  Lebennin and Ithilien are not adjacent, even though they look that way on some maps.
- -  If a company moves twice in one turn, resources played during the organization phase, like Secret Passage, are reapplied to the company at the beginning of each of their movement/hazard phases, if the conditions of the card are met.
+ -  If a company moves twice in one turn, resources played during the organization phase, like _Secret Passage_, are reapplied to the company at the beginning of each of their movement/hazard phases, if the conditions of the card are met.
  -  If both players have access to region movement, then neither player may be stopped from using region movement.
 Access includes region cards or an appropriate map.

 #### Playing Hazards

- -  Some hazard permanent-events allow you to tap or discard them for an effect, and this does not count against the hazard limit unless specified otherwise on the card. \[effective 11/17/97]
+ -  Some hazard permanent-events allow you to tap or discard them for an effect, and this does not count against the hazard limit unless specified otherwise on the card. [effective 11/17/97](#rulings-effective-111797)
  -  Hazards may only be played on a company whose movement/hazard phase is being resolved, or on the site they are moving to.
 Long-events and permanent-events may effect more than one company even though they are only played "on" one company.
  -  If a card must be keyed to two or more instances of a region type, those region types do not have to be consecutive in the site path.
  -  If you say you are done playing hazards and your opponent plays a resource before the movement/hazard phase ends, you may then resume playing hazards, assuming you have not yet reached the hazard limit.
  -  If a company is moving from a surface site to an Under-deeps site, hazards may not be played keyed to the region of the surface site.
- -  Angmar Arises, In Darkness Bind Them, and Reaching Shadow may not be used to play creatures keyed to double shadow-lands.
+ -  _Angmar Arises_, _In Darkness Bind Them_, and _Reaching Shadow_ may not be used to play creatures keyed to double shadow-lands.
  -  A creature "played at" a site is the same as being "keyed to" the site.
  -  A creature "played at a site in" a region is the same as being "keyed to" the site by name.
  - For the purposes of interpreting hazards, no Darkhaven or Haven has a site path except for Geann a-Lisch.